Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 	// Get next value from the filter based on the input (current) value float NextValue ( float currentValue );

-	// Return the gain of the filter at a particular frequency double GetFilterGainInDB ( double frequencyInHz );
+	// Return the gain of the filter at the requested frequency double GetFilterGainInDB ( double frequencyInHz );

+	// Return the required signal frequency that develops the requested output gain double GetFrequencyForGain ( double gainInDB );

 ## Tests

 The example sketch uses the Serial Plotter functionality to display two examples.
 The first example plots the response of a single LPF and a three cascade LPF to a pulse input.
-This demonstrates the impulse response (risetime/falltime) of the LPF based on the bandWidthInHzOrAlpha parameter.
+This demonstrates the impulse response (risetime/falltime) of the LPF based on the *bandWidthInHzOrAlpha* parameter.
 Note that risetime or falltime is ~ 0.35 / bandWidthInHzOrAlpha for a single cascade LPF.

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/22360065/2d42c230-e412-11e6-9cef-5dc5463204e3.png)

 The second example plots the response of a single LPF and a three cascade LPF to an input containing multiple sine wave signals and 'noise'.
+The actual test suite now resets the three cascade LPF output to 1.0 every five seconds as a demonstration of the Reset function.

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/22360073/39756224-e412-11e6-8182-a1a94617328c.png)